 1. Go back to basics – most food is plant-based!

 Don’t forget, lots of flavour comes from spices, herbs, oils, stock cubes and other seasonings.
-Also, many ready-made sauces now come in vegan versions.
+Also, many ready-made sauces like pesto now come in vegan versions.

 2. Know your nutrients – and the classic vegan alternatives

 Maybe you’re worried about missing out on filling protein, that umami taste sensation or those tender, melty textures you’re so used to?
 There are plenty of solutions.

 Did you know that seitan – which you can make at home using wheat gluten – is as high in protein as meat?
 And some yeast extracts, nutritional yeast flakes and coconut milks are fortified with vitamin B12.
 (Many people think this can only be found in meat and dairy but there are plenty of other sources.)

 You don’t even have to switch to margarine – vegan butters now even come in blocks, which work really well on toast and can be used in baking too.

 In terms of texture, many vegan cheeses melt really well.
 Oh and tofu scrambles like eggs, and jackfruit pulls like pork.

 Sticking to a vegan diet doesn't mean you have to totally give up your favourite foods! pic.twitter.com/ezqsm4T27H

 If you love a latte or a cappuccino, or a creamy cup of builder’s tea, there’ll be a plant-based milk to satisfy your cravings for a cuppa – you just gotta find the one for you.
 Many swear by oat milk – it has advantages over soya for not curdling in coffee, and uses less water to produce than almond milk.